Phuket Festivals and Events

 What is this Songkran Festival everyone is talking about lately?
 If you choose to come to Phuket or Thailand in April, you’d better know what Songkran is about.
 Songkran is the Thai New Year, and it occurs when the sun moves position from Pisces to Aries.
 Read more

 The Phuket Gay Festival or Phuket Pride is usually held in Patong Beach in April.
-Phuket Gay Festival has been around for a while, with some ups and downs, and in the good years it attracted of large crowd of party-goers, gay or not.
+Phuket Gay Festival has been around for a while, with some ups and downs, and in the good years, it attracted a large crowd of party-goers, gay or not.
 Read more